 Connects Unconference

 Time to consult the experts?
 It’s a little different here.
-The purpose of the Connects Unconference is to bring CIS Ontario educators together, of varying levels of experience and expertise.
-It's a powerful way for faculty to accelerate their research and learn from each other.
+The purpose of the annual Connects Unconference is to bring CIS Ontario educators together, of varying levels of experience and expertise.
+It's a powerful way for faculty and administrators to accelerate their research and learn from each other.
 Table facilitators have a critical role, as they work to generate dialogue around four topics of group interest, pre-selected and voted upon by all participants.
 You could be discussing the integration of design thinking, experiential technologies or digital portfolios.
 The ultimate goal is to capture new opportunities for student experience.

-2024 Unconference
+2024 Connects Unconference

-UNLEASHING THE POTENTIAL:
+UNLEASHING THE POTENTIAL

 Exploring the Impact of AI on K-12 Teaching and Learning and School Operations